gethinode/hinode/content/en/posts/maori-tattoos.md

 {{< img src="img/a870791d71b545f48812de717e140941/a870791d71b545f48812de717e140941-maori-tattoos_2.jpg"                             caption="Maori tattoos"                                 >}}
 {{< img src="img/a870791d71b545f48812de717e140941/a870791d71b545f48812de717e140941-maori-tattoos_1.jpg"                             caption="Maori tattoos"                                 >}}
 {{< /carousel >}}
-## 100 Maori Tattoos For Men
+## Enjoy these insightful videos on Maori tattoos

-Want to See the World's Best Maori Tattoo designs?
-Click here to visit our Gallery: ...
+ *Want to See the World's Best Maori Tattoo designs?
+Click here to visit our Gallery: ...*

-{{< youtube id="25M29AWAP7Q" >}}
+{{< youtube id="25M29AWAP7Q" class="video" title="100 Maori Tattoos For Men" >}}

-## You&#39;ve seen Maori tattoos before, but getting one is a meaningful cultural event

-The Māori culture in Auckland is practically synonymous with the culture of New Zealand itself.
-The country's indigenous ...
+ *The Māori culture in Auckland is practically synonymous with the culture of New Zealand itself.
+The country's indigenous ...*

-{{< youtube id="6uZjux0g-XE" width="50%" title="You&#39;ve seen Maori tattoos before, but getting one is a meaningful cultural event" >}}
+{{< youtube id="6uZjux0g-XE" class="video" title="You&#39;ve seen Maori tattoos before, but getting one is a meaningful cultural event" >}}
 ## {{< fa plus >}} Maori Tattoos Trivia
 {{< accordion >}}
   {{< accordion-item header="What are Maori tattoos?" show="true" >}}